juliaguida/oystercard/pills/localhost_web_addresses.md

 `www.google.com:22`

 As we mentioned, the port 80 is reserved for web (HTTP) connections but there are many more.
-For example, ssh (secure shell connection) uses port 22 and https (encrypted HTTP connection) usually run on port 443.
+For example, SSH (secure shell connection) uses port 22 and HTTPS (encrypted HTTP connection) usually run on port 443.
 However, all of those are just conventions.
-Nothing prevents you from running an ssh server on port 80, if you insist on it.
+Nothing prevents you from running an SSH server on port 80, if you insist on it.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->